-There are many accessories on the market that are available for CrossFit athletes, lifters and pole dancers including straps, wraps, knee sleeves, belts, and lifting shoes, and in my personal opinion, wrist wraps are among some of the most misused and overused support accessories for both lifting and pole dancing motions that require an amount of flexibility for optimal support.
+There are many accessories on the market that are available for CrossFit athletes, lifters and pole dancers including straps, thumb loop less wraps, knee sleeves, belts, and lifting shoes, and in my personal opinion, wrist wraps are among some of the most misused and overused support accessories for both lifting and pole dancing motions that require an amount of flexibility for optimal support.

-Wrist wraps are meant to provide ample support to the wrist joint while performing heavy or maximum effort lifts in pressing motion, as well as overhead lifts.
+Wrist wraps are meant to provide ample support to the wrist while performing heavy or maximum effort lifts in pressing motion, as well as overhead lifts.

-I have included annotations for Lifters and pole dancers as there are variations
+I have included annotations for Lifters and pole dancers as there are variations of best wrist wraps

-Don’t wear your wrist wraps while warming up
+Avoid wearing your wrist wraps while warming up

-Pole Dancers tips: If you are going to do any kind of pole elements that are intensive on your wrists then you should be using flexible wrist wraps which you will find from our store, however, it is optimal to wear them throughout your training session without any complications from any other regular wrist wraps.
+Pole Dancers tips: If you are going to do any kind of pole elements that are intensive on your wrists then you should be using flexible wrist wraps which you will find from our store, however, it is optimal to wear them throughout your strength training session without any complications from any other regular wrist wraps.

 Be sure not to tie your wrist wraps too low

-When tying a wrist wrap, be sure that it covers the wrist joint properly so there is enough support to prevent unnecessary wrist extension; a good rule of thumb is to have the top of the wrap against the base of your hand.
+When tying a fitness wrist wrap, be sure that it covers the wrist properly so there is enough support to prevent unnecessary wrist extension; a good rule of thumb is to have the top of the wrap against the base of your hand.

-Pole Dancer Tips: Quite the contrary with Sneakydeez wrist wraps, its advisable to wear the wrist wraps so they are covering your carpal bone area to ensure your wrists are fully supported.
+Pole Dancer Tips: Quite the contrary with Sneakydeez wrist wraps, its advisable to wear the best wrist wraps so they are covering your carpal bone area to ensure your wrists are fully supported.

 Are you using the right kind of wrap?

 Lifter Tips: There are mainly two types of wrist wraps available on the market: the first are cotton wraps such as Strength Wraps which are thinner and more flexible, and powerlifting wraps that are much thicker, bound with Velcro, and provide better wrist support.
+Its important to note that you can use hook and thumb loop designs depending on if you are a weightlifter.

 When attempting to max out a movement such as a bench or shoulder presses, I advise most athletes to use the thicker type of wrap.
 If you are trying to max out a clean and jerk, or snatch, then a thinner wrap might be a better choice as it allows a little more range of motion in your wrist joint.
 To do both a snatch and jerk, you will need to slightly extend your wrist.